 Toyota’s lawyers say the code holds sensitive trade secrets that must be kept out of the hands of competitors.
 The PSC originally asked that seven firms be granted access to the source code.
 But Judge Selna restricted access to one individual from each of those firms in order to protect the code and increase accountability.

 Beasley Allen’s Graham Esdale was the first member of the firm to be granted access to the source code, and has been inside the source code room in Maryland.
-In an effort to help with trial preparation, the firm asked that another of its lawyers be allowed access, and Judge Selna granted Beasley Allen Shareholder Benjamin Baker access.
+In an effort to help with trial preparation, the firm asked that another of its lawyers be allowed access, and Judge Selna granted Beasley Allen Principal Benjamin Baker access.

 Toyota agreed to grant access to four individuals altogether.